HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 ---
 path: "/learn/development-guides/analysis-applications"
 date: "2018-05-03"
-title: "Analysis Applications"
+title: "Introduction"
-subTitle: "Technical resources to support the development and integration of your analysis applications."
+subTitle: "Technical resources to support the development and integration of analysis applications."
 ---

 # Creating Solutions using the DCP